PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

 >>> atoms.get_potential_energy()
 -1.2

+The default behavior is to read from :file:`si.abc` and also write results from following calculations to the same file.
+This can be changed by using ``ABC('si.abc', 'r', output='si-new.abc')``) or in case no reading should be done one can do simlpy do ``ABC('si-new.abc', 'w')``.

-An alternative way to do the same thing:
+An alternative way to connect atoms and calculator:

 >>> atoms = ...
->>> calc = ABC('si.abc', xc='LDA', atoms=atoms)
+>>> calc = ABC('si.abc', atoms=atoms, xc='LDA')
 >>> atoms.get_potential_energy()
 -1.2

-This will automatically attach the calculator to the atoms and if :file:`si.abc` exists, the atoms will be updated form the file.
+This will automatically attach the calculator to the atoms and if the file :file:`si.abc` exists the atoms will be updated form that file.
+This will allow you to use the same script to do the initial calculation where :file:`si.abc` does not exist and following calculations where atoms may have been moved arround be an optimization algorithm.

-Start from previous calculation:
+Read atoms with ABC calculator attaced from a previous calculation:

 >>> atoms = ABC.read_atoms('si.abc')
 >>> atoms.calc